nweat/shopping-cart-react-redux/README.md

 Front end design of an online store where users can choose from a list of healthy meal options for purchase.
 This is just an initial design concept with the goal of showing the power of React and Redux to manage state along with a concrete UI design.

-Feel free to take a look on Heroku: https://healthybites.herokuapp.com/
+Feel free to head on over to Heroku to take a look: https://healthybites.herokuapp.com/

 <br>